 At this point I took an interest in the sound department and practised with the equipment Gareth was kind enough to lend me.
 Not sure why I chose sound, but I'm very glad I did.
 From there I invested in my own equipment and started to look for work experience as a sound recordist.

-Four years later I have worked on many short films and eight independent feature films.
+Five years later I have worked on numerous short films and eight independent feature films.
 I love the work and am even able to get up for ridiculously early starts which would be absolutely impossible if I didn't enjoy it!

 I still have a strong interest in writing and have started on the path of making my own films.
 My first as director, Waterloo Sunset, was filmed in July 2017 over one evening on the South Bank and can be watched on the portfolio page.
 My second, Time's Up, was shot in April 2018.

 My third film, The Bathroom, a short horror was filmed in November 2018 and is currently being sent to festivals.

 My fourth film as director, Robin of Oakwood was shot in May and June 2019.
 It was my first film with co-producer Andrew Polyviou and I think we have formed a great team.
 It is currently in post-production.